bitwarden/adr/decisions/0002-public-module-npm-packages.md

 ### Positive Consequences <!-- optional -->

 - The public module is defined.
-- Imports can be keept cleaner since not every file needs to be manually imported.
+- Imports can be kept cleaner since not every file needs to be manually imported.
 - Safety in knowing that a change is isolated to the package.

 ### Negative Consequences <!-- optional -->